Modal Jazz

 Whether it’s in progressive rock, electronic music, or even hip-hop, the influence of Modal Jazz is everywhere.
 Artists like Kamasi Washington are bringing a fresh, modern take on the genre.

-Why You Should Give Modal Jazz a Listen
+Why You Should Give Modal Jazz a Listen?

 If you’re the kind of person who likes to dig deep – into music, thoughts, life, whatever – then Modal Jazz is your jam.
 It offers a different type of intellectual and emotional stimulation that’s hard to find in other genres.
+Modal Jazz isn’t just a subgenre; it’s an experience.
+It has a certain spiritual undertone that can make you feel like you’re meditating with your eyes open.

 Quick Tips to Get You Started